 Run PowerShell cmdlets

-Once you have authenticated as described above, you can start using Cloud Tools for PowerShell.
-Open up a PowerShell window and try running the following commands.
+After authenticating, you can start using Cloud Tools for PowerShell.
+Open a PowerShell window and try running the following commands.

 Get all buckets for the current project, for a specific project, or a specific bucket: